 A: Participating in GBO will not require any technology or tools other than a computer and internet access.
 Our goal is to set you up for success beyond GBO.
 UC Berkeley has frequently used Zoom conferencing to host classes.
-The Student Technology Equity Program (STEP) will lend and mail students required technology at no cost.
-Students are invited to apply for STEP on a rolling basis; to learn more, please visit the STEP website.
+The Student Technology Equity Program (STEP) will lend and mail technology to eligible students at no cost.
+Students are invited to apply for STEP on a rolling basis and as long as inventory allows; to learn more, please visit the STEP website for more information.

-Q: The COVID-19 pandemic has impacted me/my family/my community- I don’t know how I will be able to engage in GBO programs and/or other experiences in the spring semester?
+Q: The COVID-19 pandemic has impacted me/my family/my community- I don’t know how I will be able to engage in GBO programs and/or other experiences in the fall semester?

 A: We are designing GBO with the intention that most programming can be completed on your own time according to your schedule.
 If you believe you will not be able to engage with GBO due to your circumstances, reach out to New Student Services as soon as possible.
 More information about this process can be found on the Policies page of our website.

 Q: Will I be expected to be on a computer/my phone all day?